lfarizav/NSGA-III/README.md

 ### real_front:
 This folder has as much as possible dtlz fronts.
 ### Hou to use:
+> Edit problemdef.c and define any problem.
+For example: # define dtlz1

 > make nsga2r

 > ./nsga2r seed <input_data/dtlz1.in ----> for the dtlz1 problem.